common sense and Common Ground are surprisingly uncommon

 In sum, innovation is more than a buzzword at the Institute.
 We put innovation into sturdy boots and go out into the world listening to people, getting our hands dirty, wading into beaver ponds, whatever it takes.

-This is the reason the Institute plans to remain a small organization.
+The Institute plans to remain a relatively small organization.
 As such, the Institute has the flexibility to innovate, to develop and test new techniques in search of greater impact.
-We plan to grow, to develop new programs and to expand our work, but always remaining nimble and practical.
+Yes, we plan to grow, to develop new programs and to expand our work, but always remaining nimble and practical.

 * Dipherent.
 Not a typo.
 We borrowed this from the city of Santa Fe which calls itself “The City Dipherent.”